JordanMajd/jordanmajd.github.io/article/2019_12_13_farming_dittos_for_fun_and_profit.md

 - Battle the Ditto.
 - Capture it.
 - Check IVs.
   - If IVs are undesireable, close the game and reload.
-Then reset by forcing 5 stars again.
+Then reroll until you get another 5 star Ditto.
-  - If you do like them you can either keep it or reload to host it for others to grind.
+  - If IVs are desireable you can either keep it or reload to host it for others to grind.

 ## Checking IVs: Hosting